 If you plan to finance your home purchase, one of the first steps in your home buying process is to get pre-approved for a mortgage.
 It is important to get pre-approved early in your home search so we can focus the search on homes that we know are in your price range.

 It is also important to have your pre-approval letter ready so when you find the perfect home we can submit your offer with your pre-approval letter attached.
 Including a pre-approval letter with your offer makes it competitive against other offers and more appealing to the seller.

-If you don’t already have lender, please contact me and I would be happy to recommend several excellent lenders in the area for you to choose from.
+If you don’t already have lender, please contact us and we would be happy to recommend several excellent lenders in the area for you to choose from.

 Below you will find a brief description of the most common loan programs.
 If you have questions about a loan program or if you need help determining which program is best for you, you should contact a reputable lender.

 This loan is offered by the private business sector, as opposed to those insured or guaranteed by the US Government (FHA or VA loans, for example).
 A conventional mortgage loan may or may not require Private Mortgage Insurance, depending on the size of the loan relative to the value of the property.
 A down payment of 20% or loan to value of 80% would not require mortgage insurance.
 Conventional loans are generally underwritten based on the qualifying guidelines set by the Federal National Mortgage Association (FNMA, or Fannie Mae) or the Federal Home Loan Mortgage Corporation (FHLMC, or Freddie Mac), both of which are private corporations supervised by, but not a part of, the Federal Government.